USEPA/power-sector-dev-portal/app/public/content/datavis/design-elements/layout.md

     - title: "Units of Measurement"
       alt: ""
       image: "/assets/images/datavis/design-elements/layout/units-of-measurement.png"
       content: "Include units of measurement in the axis title, not in each tick label.
-A possible exceptions to this rule is an axis showing percents."
+A possible exception to this rule is an axis showing percents."
       type: "do"
     - title: "Gridline Style"
       alt: ""